Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 const [message, setMessage] = useState('');
 ```

-This is fine and you'll see this approach quite frequently.
+This is fine and you see this approach quite frequently.
 As with many things in development, there are personal preferences and trade-offs on how you tackle a problem and implement a solution.
 For me, it makes sense to group closely related slices of data, such a collection of form field values, into a single place (i.e. the `formValues` variable above), but it does add a little more overhead in dealing with updates to any particular form field's value.
 Conversely, if you have a really large form with many field values, breaking each one into a separate call to `useState` could potentially create much more code for you to manage and a very large component.

-With the explanation out of the way, let’s build a little example app to demonstrate how to use `useState` and the values it can be used with.
+With the explanation out of the way, build a little example app to demonstrate how to use `useState` and the values it can be used with.

 First: open the `UseStateExample.jsx` file, where you’ll import React and create the empty component’s skeleton: